Tustin

 Lifestyle

-Old Town hosts community events, Farmers Markets, and festivals.
+Old Town hosts community events, farmers markets, and festivals.
 There are good parks and recreational access.
 The food scene is decent, with local favorites in Old Town and new restaurants in Tustin Legacy.
 You're close to hiking, beaches, and LA.

 Housing